-This is by way of a follow-up to a posting published on the Kenya Forum on 18 February entitled‘The Standard on Sunday: Questions and answers over Ouko murder’ which in turn referred to an article published in that newspaper under the headline ‘Why these questions must be answered in solving mystery of Ouko murder’ (February 16).
+This article is a follow-up to a posting published on the Kenya Forum on 18 February entitled ‘Dr Robert Ouko’s murder: Questions and answers’ which in turn referred to an article published in the Standard’s newspaper under the headline ‘Why these questions must be answered in solving mystery of Ouko murder’ (February 16).

 ‘This could be significant: a Kenyan newspaper has actually published some of the truths surrounding the murder of Dr Robert Ouko and raised interesting questions that in the past have been suppressed’ we wrote.